drone/docs/content/usage/secrets/secrets_global.md

 # Restricting Access

-You can restrict access to vault secrets based on repository name using the `repos` attribute.
+You can restrict access to global secrets based on repository name using the `repos` attribute.
 This is defined as an array list with glob support.

 ```
 - name: docker_username